What should I wear?

 Short answer: More or less.

 Long answer: We are more or less handicap accessible, particularly when it comes to mobility.
 On the “more” side, we have designated handicapped parking spaces in front of the church.
 You can avoid stairs into the sanctuary by entering near the office and turning right up a slight incline.
 We have space for wheelchairs and walkers halfway back on one side.
 Our bathrooms are gender neutral, and one is wheelchair accessible with grab bars.
-On the “less” side, we don’t have many helps for low vision or hearing, our outside steps are kind of uneven, the second floor and basement are only accessible by stairs, and our bathroom fixtures are period antiques.

 If you have specific needs or questions, please contact us.